 It’s easy!
 Blend together all ingredients until smooth.
 Store in a sterile container in refrigerator for up to 3-5 days.

 *for those of you making hemp milk while on Whole30, leave out the vanilla extract and maple syrup, as those are banned ingredients.
 Also, many store bought versions of hemp milk will not be in compliance with the Whole30 guidelines, so it is best to make your own!

 2 tablespoons cacao powder, sifted

 1/8 teaspoon salt, plus more to taste

 Heat coconut oil and honey on low in a small saucepan until fully melted, whisking occasionally.
-Whisk in cacao powder, vanilla, and salt until fully combined, remove from heat and set aside.
+Whisk in cacao powder, vanilla, hazelnut oil, and salt until fully combined, remove from heat and set aside.

-In a small food processor, blend hazelnuts together until smooth.
-This will take several minutes, possibly 5 or so minutes, depending on your processor.
+In a food processor or strong blender, blend hazelnuts together until smooth.
+This will take several minutes, possibly 5 or so, depending on your processor.
 Use a spatula to occasionally scrape down the sides and make sure all the little nut pieces get incorporated.

 When you are happy with the consistency of your hazelnut butter, pour in the chocolate mixture and blend together until smooth.
 Enjoy!